practicalli/clojure-web-services/docs/projects/banking-on-clojure/development-database.md

 The database specification is used to create a database connection.
 A general name can be used here as only one database will be used for one environment.

-> #### Hint::Aero for multiple environment configuration
+!!!
+HINT "Aero for multiple environment configuration"
-> [juxt/aero](https://github.com/juxt/aero) is a library for managing configurations across multiple environments in a single EDN file.  aero can be used to hold the details of each database specification for every environment (dev, staging, live).
+    [juxt/aero](https://github.com/juxt/aero) is a library for managing configurations across multiple environments in a single EDN file.  aero can be used to hold the details of each database specification for every environment (dev, staging, live).

->
-> `(read-config (clojure.java.io/resource "config.edn"))` with the configuration file in the resources directory of the classpath.
+    `(read-config (clojure.java.io/resource "config.edn"))` with the configuration file in the resources directory of the classpath.
 This is accessible from the Jar and the REPL.

 ## Using connections effectively